The secluded but beautiful North Cyprus

 - Electricity: British 3-pin rectangular plugs, adapters to Europe style plugs are widely available but it’s still advisable to bring your own

-- Public transportation: comprehensive between bigger cities, smaller towns are served with mini-vans / shared taxis called dolmus.
+- Public transportation: comprehensive between bigger cities, and smaller towns are served with mini-vans / shared taxis called dolmus.
 Tickets are bought on-board, prices are low (one way trip in Kyrenia area less than 1 €).
-It's best to travel in daytime, there are not that much service after dark and some routes are only serviced in the morning and afternoon.
+It’s best to travel in daytime, as there are not that frequent service after dark, and some routes are only serviced in the morning and afternoon.

 - Price level: in general North Cyprus is inexpensive country for travelers.
-More about prices and costs will follow in separate Money Matters post about our month in Cyprus in 2018.
+More about prices and costs in a separate Money Matters post about our month in Cyprus in 2018.